Early Middle Ages: Christianization of the West

 The Roman Church, the only centralized institution to survive the fall of the Western Roman Empire intact, was the sole unifying cultural influence in the West, preserving Latin learning, maintaining the art of writing, and preserving a centralized administration through its network of bishops ordained in succession.
 The Early Middle Ages are characterized by the urban control of bishops and the territorial control exercised by dukes and counts.
 The rise of urban communes marked the beginning of the High Middle Ages.

-The Christianization of Germanic tribes began in the 4th century with the Goths and continued throughout the Early Middle Ages, led in the 6th to 7th centuries by the Hiberno-Scottish mission and replaced in the 8th to 9th centuries by the Anglo-Saxon mission, with Anglo-Saxons like Alcuin playing an important role in the Carolingian renaissance.
+The Christianization of Germanic tribes began in the 4th century with the Goths and continued throughout the Early Middle Ages, led in the 6th to 7th centuries by the Hiberno-Scottish mission and replaced in the 8th to 9th centuries by the Anglo-Saxon mission, with Anglo-Saxons like Alcuin playing an important role in the Carolingian Renaissance.
 Boniface, the Apostle of the Germans, propagated Christianity in the Frankish Empire during the 8th century.
 He helped shape Western Christianity, and many of the dioceses he proposed remain until today.
 After his martyrdom, he was quickly hailed as a saint.
 By 1000, even Iceland had become Christian, leaving only more remote parts of Europe (Scandinavia, the Baltic, and Finnic lands) to be Christianized during the High Middle Ages.

 Europe in 1000

-Speculation that the world would end in the year 1000 was confined to a few uneasy French monks.
-Ordinary clerks used regnal years, i.e. the 4th year of the reign of Robert II (the Pious) of France.
+While the assumption that Europeans feared the world would end in the year 1000 is popular today, such beliefs were largely confined to a few select monasteries in France.
+Ordinary clerks used regnal years, e.g. the 4th year of the reign of Robert II (the Pious) of France.
 The use of the modern "anno domini" system of dating was largely confined to chroniclers of universal history, such as the Venerable Bede.

-Western Europe remained less developed compared to the Islamic world, with its vast network of caravan trade, or China, at this time the world's most populous empire under the Song Dynasty.
+Western Europe remained less developed compared to the Islamic world, with its vast network of caravan trade, or China, at this time the world's most populous empire under the Song dynasty.
 Constantinople had a population of about 300,000, but Rome had a mere 35,000 and Paris 20,000.
 By contrast, Córdoba, in Islamic Spain, at this time the world's largest city contained 450,000 inhabitants.
 The Vikings had a trade network in northern Europe, including a route connecting the Baltic to Constantinople through Russia, as did the Radhanites.

 With nearly the entire nation freshly ravaged by the Vikings, England was in a desperate state.
 The long-suffering English later responded with a massacre of Danish settlers in 1002, leading to a round of reprisals and finally to Danish rule (1013), though England regained independence shortly after.
-But Christianization made rapid progress and proved itself the long-term solution to the problem of barbarian raiding.
+Christianization made rapid progress and proved itself the long-term solution to the problem of barbarian raiding.
 The territories of Scandinavia were soon to be fully Christianized Kingdoms: Denmark in the 10th century, Norway in the 11th, and Sweden, the country with the least raiding activity, in the 12th.
 Kievan Rus, recently converted to Orthodox Christianity, flourished as the largest state in Europe.
 Iceland, Greenland, and Hungary were all declared Christian about 1000.